mariasotor/Cabana-Metagenomics-Workshop/course_materials/Sesion3/README.md

-# Abundance and AMR Genes Annotation Analysis in R
+# Abundance and AMR Genes Annotation Analyses in R

 This sesion focuses on exploring microbial community structure using abundance data and performing a descriptive analysis of antimicrobial resistance (AMR) gene annotations.
 We will use R and RStudio for data processing and visualization.
 The following R packages will be utilized: